Sharon1106/Yewnity/README.md

 <h1 align ="center">www.yewnity.org</h1>

-<h3 align ="center">Mission Statement
+<center align ="center">Mission Statement
 Yewnity a non-profit organization set on ending its user's growing environmental and social affairs.
-By enabling its users the ability to subscribe, donate , and view current issues in their local municipals from their mobile devices.</h3>
+By enabling its users the ability to subscribe, donate , and view current issues in their local municipals from their mobile devices.</center>